-Mobile marketing is one of the fasting growing areas in marketing.
-Approximately 99% of Americans own a cell phone, with roughly 64% of those devices being a smart phone1.
-Additionally, around 20% of Americans own a tablet1.
-And users aren’t just utilizing their devices to make calls and surf the web, as smart phones and tablets are allowing consumers to get their news, follow political campaigns and elections, and most importantly for marketers, shop and make purchases.
+Mobile marketing is one of the fasting growing areas in the marketing world.
+Approximately 99% of Americans own a cell phone, with roughly 64% of those devices being a smartphone (Pew Research).
+Additionally, around 20% of Americans own a tablet (Pew Research).
+And users aren’t just utilizing their devices to make calls and surf the web, as smartphones and tablets are allowing consumers to get their news, follow political campaigns and elections, and most importantly for marketers, shop and make purchases.

 3- Arbitron, Omniture, and Comscore